mininet/mininet.github.com/source/download/index.markdown

 (In addition to the above resources, we've prepared a helpful Mininet [FAQ](/faq) as well as [Documentation](/docs) which you can refer to at any time!
 We recommend consulting them first if you have any questions.)

 Once you've completed the [Walkthrough](/walkthrough), you should have a clear idea for what Mininet is and what you might use it for.
+The [Introduction to Mininet](https://github.com/mininet/mininet/wiki/Introduction-to-Mininet) explains the basics of Mininet's
+Python API.

-If you are interested in OpenFlow and Software-Defined Networking, you will want to complete the [OpenFlow tutorial](https://github.com/mininet/openflow-tutorial/wiki) as well.
+If you are interested in OpenFlow and Software-Defined Networking, you may wish to complete the [OpenFlow tutorial](https://github.com/mininet/openflow-tutorial/wiki) as well.
 Good luck, and have fun!

 Option 2: Native Installation from Source